 Puppies are sold with 2 year soundness/genetic guarantee.
 Parents have hips/elbows xrayed/evaluated by OFA, annual ACVO CERF test on eyes, and other genetic tests including for DM (Degenerative Myelopathy--a devastating disease similar to human MS) and PRA (progressive retinal atrophy; causes dog to go blind).
 We believe cruciate ligament injuries requiring expensive surgery and lengthy rehab are genetic, so we don't use dogs that have had them in our breeding program.
-As there is no test, we only use sound healthy animals as we don't want our own, nor dogs we sell to need expensive surgery/lengthy rehab.
+We don't want our own, nor dogs we sell to need expensive surgery/lengthy rehab that such injuries require.
 Primary emphasis is on good dispositions, trainability and good looks/longevity.
-Nine generations of our dogs belong to satisfied customers and include those with hunt test and field trial accomplishments, show champions and obedience titles as well as family and hunting companions.
+Ten generations of our dogs belong to satisfied customers and include those with hunt test and field trial accomplishments, show champions and obedience titles as well as family and hunting companions.
 We also host regular training sessions for our puppy buyers as well as an annual American Chesapeake Club field day and picnic (for all Chesapeake owners) at our farm.

 If we do not have puppies or don't have what you want, we're happy to refer you to litters we like.
 Occasionally we help broker dogs of other retrieving breeds, and because we enjoy a solid reputation in the retriever community, we are happy to recommend other breeders that we know from competing our dogs in AKC hunt tests and field trials.
 We do not badmouth other breeders because we don't need to.
 Our reputation and our dogs speak for themselves.